itsrucky/mpc-hc/Readme.md

 logos for the player and images for the file associations, or you can create/maintain the main website, please join our [Telegram](https://pastebin.com/raw/qES6AsnU) and talk to us.
 Any help is always appreciated.

-If you find a problem please send an [pull request](https://github.com/itsrucky/mpm-hc/issues)
+If you find a problem please send an [issue](https://github.com/itsrucky/mpm-hc/issues)

 *We care about keeping an open project open and free for contributions wherever they may come from.*